FEUP-LDTS-2021/feup-ldts-proj/docs/README.md

 It is important to mention that some portions of code developed in the practical Labs were reused in our project.

+The development of this report followed an example report provided by our professors.
+Note that some UML designs follow the example report UML's (e.g, the MVC UML).

 We were also guided by professor <a href="https://github.com/arestivo"> André Restivo </a> and his projects and work, more remarkably:
 <ul>
 <li> <a href="https://github.com/arestivo/hero-solid"> Hero SOLID</a></li>